StrongMind/culture/tech_sessions/cohorts/topics/preparing_for_design_sessions.md

 ## Introduction
-Design sessions are essential collaborative meetings where product managers work with UX researchers, UI engineers, and full-stack engineers to create user-centric solutions.
-This course provides a concise guide to help product managers effectively prepare for design sessions, covering the following key points:
+Design sessions are essential collaborative meetings where product managers work with UX researchers, UX engineers, stakeholders, and full-stack engineers to create user-centric solutions.
+This course provides a guide to help product managers effectively prepare for design sessions, covering the following key points:
+- When to use a design session
+- Who to invite
+- Setting the stage
+- Brainstorming
+- Sketching

+## When to use a design session

 ## Meeting Participants
 By inviting participants with different skill sets, you invite ideas from different perspectives.